 Lucia Hall wrote this course based on her experiences of supervising trauma.
 What she discovered was that, although trained, therapists struggled to implement trauma processes in a systematic and effective manner – especially with regards to complex trauma.

 This course was extremely well received when it was premiered to an NHS team.
 The team expressed feeling skilled and empowered after this workshop and issued an invitation to Lucia to come back and teach further courses.

-For 2018, this course was been expanded to include an additional weekend module teaching Cognitive Processing Therapy (CPT), which participants have found to be an excellent process that complements the other processes taught in the course and enables therapists to work even more effectively with an even wider group of trauma clients.
+Our course was been expanded to include an additional weekend module teaching Cognitive Processing Therapy (CPT), which participants have found to be an excellent process that complements the other processes taught in the course.
+It enables therapists to work even more effectively with an even wider group of trauma clients.
 Lucia previously taught this course separately, but feedback has resulted in it being incorporated into this PG diploma course.
-For 2021 we have added another day, but have not increased the cost of the course.

 The course starts at 10:00am each day and ends at 5:30pm.